 Chicago is host to a bevy of dedicated comedy clubs, from such institutions as improv mecca iO Chicago and the legendary Second City to stand-up joints like Jokes & Notes.
-But some of the most daring Chicago comedy can be found in bars and pubs, bookstores and comics shops, on stages where bands might be playing most nights—or, say, in the back rooms of greasy-spoon diners.
-Following the example of the Lincoln Lodge, which bills itself as the nation's longest running independent comedy showcase (though it's searching for a new home after losing its venue at the beginning of 2014), regular comedy nights have sprouted in a number of Chicago's watering holes over the last decade and a half.
-These are the places you're most likely to spot the next TJ Miller or Kumail Nanjiani.
+But some of the most daring Chicago comedy can be found in bars and pubs, bookstores and comics shops, on stages where bands might be playing most nights.
+Following the example of the Lincoln Lodge, which began its life in the back room of a greasy-spoon diner (though it now makes its home at Wicker Park's SubT), regular comedy nights have sprouted in a number of Chicago's watering holes over the last decade and a half.
+These are the places you're most likely to spot the next Cameron Esposito or Kumail Nanjiani.

 RECOMMENDED: Best comedy clubs in Chicago